Islandora-Labs/islandora_usage_stats_charts/README.md

 ![Example chart](usage_stats_example.png)

-Only the last 6 months of data is shown in the chart.
+By default, only the last 6 months of data is shown in the chart, although the number of months can be configured.

 ## Dependencies